wp-plugins/foxyshop/readme.txt

 Author URI: http://www.foxy-shop.com/<br />

 == Changelog ==

+= 2.2.3 =
+* The file that includes for the Custom File Upload has been moved into the themefiles folder so that you can now store a customized version in your theme folder without risking an overwrite during upgrade.
+* When upgrading in WP 3.1, the register_activation_hook doesn't fire.
+A FoxyShop version number has been added to the settings and if out of date, the plugin runs upgrade tasks.
+* On de-activation the custom post types is removed before de-activation so that the rule flushing will be effective: cleaner uninstalls.

 = 2.2.2 =
 * Settings page now gives warnings if your configuration will cause FoxyShop problems